 Department of Chemistry

 The Department of Chemistry provides several undergraduate degree programs for chemistry majors and general course offerings for non-majors.
-All B.S. degrees are designed to comply with American Chemical Society (ACS) accreditation standards and provide a strong foundation in chemistry that prepares students to be highly qualified to work as professional chemists, pursue advanced studies leading to the Ph.D. degree in chemistry or biochemistry, or gain admission to professional schools in medicine, dentistry, optometry, pharmacy, work as forensic chemists in regional, state, and federal forensic laboratories, work as professional chemists in industrial or government laboratories, or work as chemistry educators.
+All B.S. chemistry degrees are designed to comply with American Chemical Society (ACS) standards and provide a strong foundation in chemistry that prepares students to be highly qualified to work as professional chemists, pursue advanced studies leading to the Ph.D. degree in chemistry or biochemistry, or gain admission to professional schools in medicine, dentistry, optometry, pharmacy, work as forensic chemists in regional, state, and federal forensic laboratories, work as professional chemists in industrial or government laboratories, or pursue certification to be chemistry educators.
+Students must accumulate 400 hours of pre-approved laboratory experiences beyond general chemistry in order for their degree to qualify for an ACS certificate.

 The department offers the following ACS-approved B.S. degrees in chemistry as well as a minor in chemistry: